Skip to main content

 " Panditji has called for Bhabisa."
 He said to his mother as his eyes fell on the stunning beauty beside her.

-" Shakti this is Rajkumari Heer Kanwar of Bundi."
+" Shakti, this is Rajkumari Heer Kanwar of Jalore."

 " Kunwar Shakti Khamma Gani."

 At the hall, amidst the mantras and the crowd chatter, he heard her Payals... and looked up.
-Her face hidden in dupatta she made her way to the hall, and a smile curved his face.
-He saw Dheerbai lead her and was a little bothered as he looked at his mother who gave him an assuring nod.
+Her face hidden in a dupatta, she made her way to the hall, and a smile curved his face.
+He saw Dheerbai lead her and was a little bothered as he looked at his mother, who gave him an assuring nod.
 A bail of water was kept between them as the Panditji instructed them to unveil her dupatta.
-Dheerbai stepped forward to do the honors and her nervous face was unveiled as he looked at her reflection on the water.
+Dheerbai stepped forward to do the honours, and her nervous face was unveiled as he looked at her reflection on the water.
 Then he looked into her scared eyes directly with a smile.
-His smile paced down her heartbeats and she smiled back.
+His smile paced down her heartbeats, and she smiled back.
 Mantras were said, pujas were performed.
-Jaivanta Bai blessed Ajabde with traditional jewelry and clothes and Raoji blessed Pratap with a sword and turban.
+Jaivanta Bai blessed Ajabde with traditional jewellery and clothes, and Raoji blessed Pratap with a sword and turban.
 After the puja, the cousins and friends decided to have some fun.
 They took the newly engaged couple to the room.

 Not being able to scold his sister, Pratap asked Ajabde, "What do you want?" as the others laughed.